foxor/JCard/README.md

 *  All:
    *  Params:
+      *  Required:
          *  ofClass: expression that returns a string
    *  Server: Return all objects of that class
    *  Client: Not used
 *  Card: